-Figure 1-10 shows the average construction cost of wind and solar photovoltaic facilities installed in the U.S. from 2013 to 2020.
-Included also for comparison is the cost of combustion turbine and combined cycle plants installed in the same time period.
-As can be seen in the figure the capital cost of PV has dropped by 55 percent from \$3,705 in 2013 to \$1,655 in 2020.
-Onshore wind generation capital cost has dropped by 21 percent in the same time period.
+Figure 1-11 shows the average construction cost of wind and solar photovoltaic facilities installed in the U.S. from 2013 to 2022.
+Included also for comparison is the cost of combustion turbine and combined cycle power plants installed in the same time period.
+As can be seen in the figure, the capital cost of PV has dropped by 57 percent from \$3,705 in 2013 to \$1,588 in 2021.
+Onshore wind generation capital cost has fallen by 23 percent in the same time period from \$1,895/kW in 2013 to \$1,451/kW in 2022.

-Figure 1-10: Average construction cost of generation installed 2013 to 2020 (Data source: EIA [16])
+Figure 1-11: Average construction cost of generation installed 2013 to 2020 (Data source: E [14])

-Figure 1-11 shows the estimated cost of future generating plants modeled in the 2023 EIA Annual Energy Outlook.
+Figure 1-12 shows the estimated cost of future generating plants modeled in the 2023 EIA Annual Energy Outlook.
 Since the 2021 Annual Energy Outlook, EIA estimated the cost of a PV plant to be lower than the cost of a wind power plant.
 The capital cost of a PV plant is estimated at \$1,448/kW as compared with \$2,098/kW for an onshore wind power plant.

-The estimated cost of renewable generators is still for the most part higher than that of fossil fuel generators that would be considered for installation currently.
-For example, the capital cost of PV with tracking is 9 percent higher than that of a single-shaft combined cycle plant, 23 percent higher than that of multi-shaft combined cycle plant and 67 percent higher than that of an industrial frame combustion turbine.
+The estimated cost of renewable generators is still, for the most part, higher than that of fossil fuel generators that would be considered for installation currently.
+For example, the capital cost of PV with tracking is 9 percent higher than that of a single-shaft combined cycle plant, 23 percent higher than that of a multi-shaft combined cycle plant, and 67 percent higher than that of an industrial frame combustion turbine.